 Confused here is the correct word.
 Candidates are to look for the word that is closest to the meaning of the word confused.
 From the above options, confounded is the correct word.
 Thus, the answer to this question will be confounded.

 GRE text completion questions make use of words as well as idioms to express ideas.
-Thus, the texts become tricky and aspirants need to understand the motive behind the texts.
+Thus, the texts become tricky, and aspirants need to understand the motive behind the texts.
 This will help them to eliminate the options or choices that result in the sentence appearing puzzling or awkward.
-To understand this, consider the below mentioned example:
+To understand this, consider the following example:

-While solving GRE text completion & sentence equivalence big paragraphs you’ll also need to understand their relationships with one another.
+While solving GRE text completion & sentence equivalence in big paragraphs.
+You’ll also need to understand their relationships with one another.

 For instance, consider the following example:

-You’ll notice that each choice for GRE fill in the blanks would be grammatically correct if selected.
+You’ll notice that each choice for the GRE fill-in-the-blanks would be grammatically correct if selected.
 Here we see that John’s essay discusses three novelists.
 Two of whom are responsible for a number of American classics and the other who are not quite considered in the same regard.
-The sentence does not discuss the writers’ notoriety, however, allowing us to eliminate “nuanced” as an option for Blank 2.
+The sentence does not discuss the writer’s notoriety, however, allowing us to eliminate “nuanced” as an option for Blank 2.
 Since Tartt’s novels are far less sacred than Poe and Emerson, we land on “canonical” as the right choice for Blank 2.

 Once you’ve broken a passage down and understand the relationship between the texts.
 Try inserting your own words, even before considering any of the answer choices for either blank.
 Considering the example taken earlier, we begin by inserting words that are used far more often in everyday conversation.